GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/what_is_digital_marketing.md

+# Module 2: Digital Marketing Basics
+Welcome to **Module 2: Digital Marketing Basics**!
+In this module, you’ll discover how businesses and creators use the internet to reach people, promote products, and build communities.
+Designed for beginners with no tech or marketing background, these lessons use simple language, fun analogies, and hands-on activities tailored for your **Windows computer** or **Android phone**.
+Building on Module 1’s foundations (computers, internet, websites), we’ll explore digital marketing, search engine optimization (SEO), content creation, social media marketing, and wrap up with a conclusion.
+By the end, you’ll understand how to share ideas online and try basic marketing yourself.
+Let’s get started!

+---

 # What is Digital Marketing?

 **Digital marketing** is the use of digital channels and technologies to promote products or services.
 It involves reaching a target audience through the internet using a variety of tools and platforms.